a7ex/SwiftDTO/README.md

 ```
 SwiftDTO /path/to/some/CDData.xcdatamodel/contents
 ```
-The tool creates the swift files in the working directory, unless you specify an output folder as the second command line argument.
+The tool creates the swift files in the working directory, unless you specify an output folder as command line argument.

 The source code download includes an `example` directory with a `CDData` CoreData file so that you can test it out.